JohanBendz/com.philio/README.md

 * Added support for PH-PSE02-1B.EU

 0.1.1
-* PST02 (A/B/C) now will show (approximate) lux, instead of the percentage it only sends, its range is small (only 0 - 500 lux), so keep that in mind.
+* PST02 (A/B/C) now will show (approximate) lux, instead of the percentage it only sends, its range is small (only 0 - 500 lux), so keep that in mind

 0.1.0
 * Rewrite to SDKv2/meshdriver